HarrisonHall/fpsi/README.md

 It is hard to know just what FPSI can be used for without an example.
 When one of my projects are sufficiently developed I will link it here.

+> Note: The rust rewrite brings with it significant architecture changes.

 ## Running
 ### Installation
 ```bash